Loading Events

 • clarify the importance of generating, and then working through, mismatch experiences

-• explain the relationship between the Sandpile Model of Chaos Theory and ascending the
+• explain the relationship between the Sandpile Model of Chaos Theory and an ascending spiral staircase

 • speak to the importance of therapeutic memory reconsolidation